Cyllene (moon)

-Cyllene /səˈliːniː/, also known as Jupiter XLVIII, is a natural satellite of Jupiter.
-It was discovered by a team of astronomers from the University of Hawaii led by Scott S. Sheppard in 2003, receiving the temporary designation S/2003 J 13.
+Cyllene /səˈliːniː/, also known as Jupiter XLVIII, is an irregular satellite of Jupiter.
+It was discovered by a team of astronomers from the University of Hawaiʻi led by Scott S. Sheppard in 2003, receiving the temporary designation S/2003 J 13.
+It gets as far as 33.8 e6km from Jupiter.

-Cyllene is about 2 kilometres in diameter, and orbits Jupiter at an average distance of (23.4 million km) 23,396,000 km in 731.099 days (2.00 earth years), at an inclination of 140.149° to the ecliptic (139.543° to Jupiter's equator), in a retrograde direction and with an eccentricity of 0.4116.
+Cyllene is about 2 km in diameter, and orbits Jupiter at an average distance of 23.9 e6km in 754 day, at an inclination of 145° to the ecliptic, in a retrograde direction and with an eccentricity of 0.416.
+The orbital elements are continuously changing due to solar and planetary perturbations.
+In October 2014, the moon reached 0.253 AU from Jupiter, and in October 2015 approached within 0.0616 AU of Jupiter.

 It was named in March 2005 after Cyllene, a naiad (stream nymph) or oread (mountain nymph) associated with Mount Cyllene, Greece.
 She was a daughter of Zeus (Jupiter).

-It belongs to the Pasiphae group, irregular retrograde moons orbiting Jupiter at distances ranging between 22.8 and 24.1 Gm, and with inclinations ranging between 144.5° and 158.3°.
+It belongs to the Pasiphae group, irregular retrograde moons orbiting Jupiter at distances ranging between 22.8 e6km and 24.1 e6km, and with inclinations ranging between 144.5° and 158.3°.